 What Happen When You are Charged in Court?

-When you are charged in Court, the charge setting out the offence alleged to be committed by you will be read and explained to you.
+When you are charged in Court, the charge set out the offence alleged to be committed by you will be read and explained to you.
 This will take place at the Criminal Law Mentions Court (Court No. 26 or Court No. 23) located at the State Courts of Singapore, and should occur no longer than 48 hours after your arrest and remand.

 The charge should contain details of the date, time, place, names of the victims and/or the property involved in the offence alleged.

 After the charge is read and explained to you, you will be asked how you wish to plead to the charge.
 You can choose to (i) plead guilty (i.e. admit to the charge); or (ii) claim trial (i.e. you do not admit to the charge).
 It would be best if you didn’t admit to the charge until you have consulted a lawyer.

 During the first hearing, it is normal to ask for an adjournment

 If you are unable to decide whether to plead guilty or claim trial, or you wish to consult or be represented by a lawyer, you can request for a short adjournment.